-All employees are entitled to take a leave of absence for jury duty.
-If you receive a jury summons, you must notify your supervisor immediately.
-You must advise your immediate supervisor as soon as a summons or notification is received and also must provide to the supervisor a copy of the notification letter.
-Witness duty must pertain to job-related business for excused absence with regular pay.
+All employees are entitled to take a leave of absence for jury or subpoenaed witness duty.
+If you receive a jury summons or witness subpoena, you must notify your supervisor immediately.
+You must advise your immediate supervisor as soon as a summons or notification is received and also must provide to the supervisor a copy of the notification letter to your supervisor.
+Witness duty must pertain to job-related business for to receive an excused absence with regular pay.
 This also includes a subpoena to court on non-work related issues.